General Mills Logo

 General Mills Emblem

 The font for the General Mills logo is Gotham Bold, created by typographer Tobias Frere-Jones.
-The current navy blue is from when the firm borrowed it from Pillsbury.
+The current navy blue dates back to when the firm borrowed it from Pillsbury.
 A bright red tempers the gloomy palette.

 General Mills Symbol